-- 38. The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must ensure that each eligible learner meets and continues to meet the criteria specified in paragraph 24 of this funding mechanism. - 39.
-The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must not: - a. restrict enrolment in eligible programmes and micro-credentials funded under this funding mechanism on the basis of private advantage (for example, enrolment being restricted to the TEO's employees only); or - b. secure or seek to secure a valid domestic enrolment through offering of an inducement. - 40.
-The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must limit enrolments with prior qualifications, as specified in paragraphs 26 and 27.

-41. The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must verify a learner's identity, and confirm that a learner is a valid domestic enrolment, in accordance with the requirements developed by the TEC.
+- 36. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must ensure that each eligible learner meets and continues to meet the criteria specified in paragraph 24 of this funding mechanism, and is not used for any learner who meets the criteria specified in paragraph 25 of this funding mechanism. - 37.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must not: - restrict enrolment in eligible programmes and micro-credentials funded under this funding mechanism on the basis of private advantage (for example, enrolment being restricted to the TEO's employees only); or - b. secure or seek to secure a valid domestic enrolment through the offering of an inducement. - 38.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must limit enrolments with prior qualifications, as specified in paragraphs 25 and 26. - 39.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must, in accordance with the requirement specified by the TEC, verify the identity of each learner enrolled in an eligible programme or micro-credential, and confirm that each learner is a valid domestic enrolment for the purposes of this funding mechanism. - 40.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must provide eligible learners, prior to or during the enrolment process, with a privacy statement that meets criteria set by the TEC about the collection and use of their personal information, and that advises learners that their personal information may be disclosed to the TEC, NZQA, the Ministry of Education, the Ministry of Social Development and Inland Revenue, as appropriate.